-The graduate student must maintain a 3.0 cumulative grade point average (GPA) to remain in good standing with the university.
-A minimum grade of B (83%) is required for all courses taken to complete the Bridge and MSN core courses to remain a part of this program track.
+The graduate student must maintain a 3.0 cumulative grade point average (GPA) to remain in good standing.
+A minimum grade of B (83%) is required for all courses taken to complete the MSN Program.
 Students may repeat a course only once; If a minimum grade of B (83%) is not obtained a second time, the student will be subject to dismissal from the nursing program.
 A student who does not earn at least a B (83%) or a Pass (P) in any two courses throughout the program will be subject to dismissal from the nursing program.